Samoht89/Website1/README.md

 <h1> Create Your own webpage in docker </h1>
+<h2>For IT Students at upper secondary school: tutorial github/docker project</h2>
 <h2><center> Test Website for Thomas </center></h2>

 This is just a test to see how my github project works with docker